langerman/intro-to-swift/README.md

 ## Glossary

-commands: set of instructions written in the correct order.
+commands: Set of instructions written in the correct order.
 Your goal is to figure out which instructions, in which order, will result in something great.
 Commands always end in parentheses.

 functions:

 for loops:

 conditional code:

 logical operators:

 while loops:

 algorithims: